-Customer experience will remain a top priority for businesses, acting as a key business differentiator in 2021.
+Customer experience will remain a top priority for businesses, acting as a key business differentiator this year.
 Additionally, most firms will focus on building customer engagement and retention, both digitally and in print, which is central to the overall brand experience.

 But what do you mean by customer engagement?